bonzaiferroni/bonzAI/README.md

 abstract initOperation();
 ```

-Missions are added to `operation.missions` init the `initOperation()` function.
+Missions are added to `operation.missions` within the `initOperation()` function (see code block above for example).
 Then, each `mission.initMission()` function gets executed in the order it was added.
 These are surrounded by try/catch blocks, so that when code fails it will fail gracefully.
 You needn't worry about errors in one mission causing other operations/missions to cease functioning.

 ### Overview of AI implementation